-The nice thing about Fizzle is that you are getting a lot of different viewpoints.
-The courses are taught by a lot of different experts.
+The beautiful thing about Fizzle is that you are getting a lot of different viewpoints.
+A lot of different experts teach the courses.

 I am a lot more comfortable with the Fizzle interface, but I feel like everyone who wants to build a blogging business should go through at least one month of the Jon Morrow Serious bloggers Only program as well.

 Both Fizzle and Serious Bloggers Only are great learning platforms if you are in the process of building an online business.
 Anyone blogger at any level could benefit from both platforms.